Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 I am a Cossack grandfather

-It is a little illogical, since the Secheviki are Cossacks, but it is clear that Mayakovsky is from Ukraine, Ukrainian.
-Three lines were quoted in higher education
+It is a little illogical, since the Sich are Cossacks, but it is clear that Mayakovsky is from Ukraine, a Ukrainian.
+Three lines were quoted in higher education institutions

 I am a Cossack grandfather